-“There were so many referees quitting at an alarming rate before corona.
+“There were so many referees quitting at an alarming rate.
+And now you have corona.
 With corona on top of it all, it’s an epidemic of referee shortages,” Brian Barlow, a soccer referee for 14 years and creator of Offside, a Facebook page that shames unruly parents, spectators, and coaches at games and advocates for respectful treatment of referees.

-Seventy percent of referees quit within three years of starting, according to The New York Times, and 57% of referees surveyed thought sportsmanship was getting worse, with respondents saying that parents, coaches, and fans set off the biggest problems.
+Seventy percent of referees quit within three years of starting.
+This is according to The New York Times.
+And 57% of referees surveyed thought sportsmanship was getting worse, with respondents saying that parents, coaches, and fans set off the biggest problems.